 for an electricity RMP, where supply is measured by a meter that is a DCC Enrolled Meter, both the Gaining Supplier and Losing Supplier shall submit the agreed Switch Meter Reading to their respective Data Collector’s in accordance with the BSC.

-If the Switch Meter Reading submitted under Paragraph 9.9 is not accepted under the UNC or BSC (as applicable), then the Energy Suppliers may either initiate the process described in Paragraph 3 or agree between themselves that the agreed Switch Meter Reading shall be used only for the purposes of Consumer billing.
+If the Switch Meter Reading submitted under Paragraph 9.9 is not accepted under the UNC / IGT UNC or BSC (as applicable), then the Energy Suppliers may either initiate the process described in Paragraph 3 or agree between themselves that the agreed Switch Meter Reading shall be used only for the purposes of Consumer billing.

 The interface table below sets out the process and maximum timelines for resolving Switch Meter Reading problems.